anthonyjwwong/react-random-quote/README.md

 4. run <b>npm install</b> to install all the dependencies needed for this project.
 5. run <b>npm run start</b> to get the development server up.

+## Current Issues
+1. The get request is returning information really slowly.

 ## API Reference
 Forismatic API was used here to get the quotes.